Boston Dynamics CEO on the company’s top 3 robots, AI, and viral videos

 “It’s usually not one, it’s usually a pair,” Raibert told VentureBeat.
 “Or, I think up to five — something like that.
 So we have two tracks.
 We have a track that we’re pretty hands-on — where we deliver the robot, we do training, and we’re kind of there to help them succeed.
 We want these people to succeed, because it’s going to help build the market.
 There is no nascent market for legged robots.
 We’re making it, and so this year is about helping build that market.
 And [in] the heavy hands-on track we might even add features if the customer needs it.
 Although, obviously it’s all a balance of resources and how much opportunity we think there is.
 And then another track is just to sell them not unfiltered, but with much less help and attention.”

 In fact, Boston Dynamics is not selling Spots, yet.
 “Currently, we’re leasing them,” said Raibert.
 “I think this is the very early adopter time.
 There will be a time not too long from now when we start selling them outright, but right now we’re leasing them.
 This is the first generation of the product.
 I’m sure there’s going to be things that need to get fixed.
 We’ll see how rough customers are.
 So far, we’ve had very good success.
-We’re probably rougher with the robots in-house than they are — because, we know our job is to find out what the weaknesses are and fix them.”
+We’re probably rougher with the robots in-house than they are — because we know our job is to find out what the weaknesses are and fix them.”

 Raibert did not want to give a potential price tag for a Spot robot, if he were to sell one today.
 He did share, however, that they’re currently being leased for “a few thousand dollars a month.”
 And he added that “each deal is a custom deal” that pertains to how many robots a company leases, for how long, and so on.